anasn5020/SiteDownerLaravel/README.md

 ## Installation
 Step 1: Install via Composer
-Run the following command in your Laravel project directory:
+Run the following command in your Laravel project directory: <br>
-`composer require anasnasr/site-downer-laravel` <br>
+___ composer require anasnasr/site-downer-laravel <br>
 Step 2: Register the Service Provider <br>
-If you're using Laravel 7.x or earlier, manually register the service provider in config/app.php by adding this line to the providers array:
+If you're using Laravel 7.x or earlier, manually register the service provider in `config/app.php` by adding this line to the providers array:

 ## php
 `Anasnasr\SiteDownerLaravel\PaymentCheckerServiceProvider::class,` <br>
-For Laravel 8.x and above, this step is not required as the package uses auto-discovery.
+For Laravel 8.x and above, this step is not required as the package uses auto-discovery. <br>

-Step 3: Publish Configuration and Views
+Step 3: Publish Configuration and Views <br>
-Publish the configuration file and views using the following commands:
+Publish the configuration file and views using the following commands: <br>

 `php artisan vendor:publish --tag=config` <br>
 `php artisan vendor:publish --tag=views` <br>

-Step 4: Configure the Environment
+Step 4: Configure the Environment <br>
-Add the following variables to your .env file to activate the overlay and customize the message:
+Add the following variables to your .env file to activate the overlay and customize the message: <br>

 ## env
 `PAYMENT_CHECKER_ACTIVE=true` <br>
 `PAYMENT_CHECKER_MESSAGE="Payment is pending.
 Please contact the developer."` <br>
-Configuration
+Configuration <br>
 The configuration file config/paymentchecker.php provides the following default options: <br>
 ```return [```
     ```'active' => env('PAYMENT_CHECKER_ACTIVE', false),```